campbead/LoZscraper/README.md

 - [ ] Clean up your process run function
 - [ ] Read up on proper nesting of functions
 - [ ] Migrate from tesseract to [opencv template matching](https://docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/template_matching/template_matching.html) for recognition
+- [ ] Remember that perfect is the enemy of good.